damianhakert/damianhakert.github.io/source/comparison/index.html.md

 Since GitLab fans wrote most of the text here there is a pro-GitLab bias.
 Nonetheless we try hard to ensure the comparisons are fair and factual.
 Please also add things that are great in other products but missing in GitLab.
 If you find something that is invalid, biased, missing, or out of date in the comparisons, please [open a merge request for this website](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests) to correct it.
 As with all the pages on this website you can find where this page lives in the repository via the link in the footer.

+## Open-Core
+GitLab is an open-core product where is GitHub and BitBucket are closed-source products.
+The GitLab Community Edition is fully open-source, and the Enterprise Edition is open-core.

 ## GitLab CE vs. GitLab EE

 To learn more about how GitLab Community Edition compares to GitLab Enterprise Edition, take a look at the [comparison table on our features page][comparison-versions].